 Unfortunately, there was no x2 Candy, x2 XP or x2 Stardust the last Christmas, but I really hope to see at least “one combo” of these rewards during this year’s Pokemon Go Christmas event.

-We have few reasons for why we believe this Christmas “Winter Holiday” Event will give us additional Stardust bonuses for every Pokemon caught.
+We have few reasons why we believe this Christmas “Winter Holiday” Event will give us additional Stardust bonuses for every Pokemon caught.

 The weather bonus is not tied to a specific type of Pokemon.
-It gives benefits to everyone who is playing because they will get bonuses which are based on the weather they are playing at that moment.
+It gives benefits to everyone who is playing because they will get bonuses that are based on the weather they are playing at that moment.
 This is excellent because Niantic can show off the new weather feature to the ones who go to the game only when there is an event, and give us our most precious thing, extra Stardust,

 This is a smart move because by debuting the new Star Piece items during the bonus period, the players will feel the need to spend money or coins to buy them and increase their Stardust bonus.